I love having a homemade all-purpose cleaner readily available, but sometimes you need something with more oomph, you know what I mean?

 Oddly enough, we had this same type of counters in our rented townhouse in California too.
 That’s actually how I learned the hard way about cleaning up beets ASAP (carrots too, and pretty much anything else that isn’t white).

-I’m a bit embarrassed to admit this, but I used to rely on Soft Scrub to get me out of those stained-counter jams.
+I’m a bit embarrassed to admit this, but I used to rely on a very popular “scrub” to get me out of those stained-counter jams.

 This was pre-real food days of course, back when our kitchen was filled with boxed cake mixes and “just add this” for an instant dinner.
 Not only did I not know about the dangerous ingredients in many common household cleansers, but I hadn’t developed a bleach alternative recipe OR my heavy duty citrus infused vinegar cleanser either.

 However, despite the fact that I have both of these homemade cleaners on hand (and the ingredients to easily make more if I need to), I still tend to think of over-the-counter cleaning products first.

 The good news though, is that it’s getting easier to think twice and consider whether or not what I’ve already made will work, OR if it’s possible to make a new cleaner that will get the job done just as good, if not better, than the chemical-filled store-bought cleaners.